VladimirYushkevich/metric-system/metric-producer/README.md

 # metric-producer
-Sends operation system metrics in Avro format to Kafka by using Schema Registry.
+Sends operating system metrics in Avro format to Kafka by using Schema Registry.